cucumber-attic/website/apps/dynamic/views/_posts/unconference-the-rocket-fuel-in-your-agile-transformation.md

 I encourage you to attend one of these events and experience open-space for yourself.
 I can guarantee it'll be a memorable experience.

-Of course, if you would like an experienced faciliator to run an event for you, we'd be [happy to help](https://cucumber.typeform.com/to/gUEP2E?).
+Of course, if you would like an experienced faciliator to run a open-space event for you, we'd be [happy to help](https://cucumber.typeform.com/to/gUEP2E?).

 Further reading